kristoffer-dyrkorn/javazone2024/README.md

 - terrainToMesh (convert GeoTIFF height map to OBJ mesh)

-This script performs very simple mesh simplification - by subsamling the original height map and using only each `N` height value (in both X and Y directions) when creating the OBJ file.
+This script performs very simple mesh simplification - by subsamling the original height map and using only each `N` height values (in both X and Y directions) when creating the OBJ file.
 To run the script, you need to provide the skip value as input.
-Try with a value such as 10, ie `node src/converters/terrainToMesh.mjs 10 config.json`.
+A good starting point can be 10, ie `node src/converters/terrainToMesh.mjs 10 config.json`.

-TODO: Conversion
+TODO: Conversion using GDAL

 # Clamping geometries onto terrain

 Geometry clamping (in `src/clampers`):

 - roadsOntoMesh (clamp GeoJSON line strings onto terrain surface)
-- buildingsOntoMesh (clamp GeoJSON outlines onto terrain surface, extrude up to building height and down to lowest terrain elevation for the outline)
+- buildingsOntoMesh (clamp GeoJSON outlines onto terrain surface, and extrude up to the building height and down to lowest terrain elevation for the outline)

 # Converting roads and buildings to meshes